Public Administration Degree

 Public Administration Salary and Job Outlook

 Due to the wide variety of jobs, public administration salaries can vary.
-The US Bureau of Labor Statistics reports that social and human services assistants, who are often found working in social service organizations involved in public policy, earned a median annual salary of $30,830 per year in 2015.1 Social and community service managers, who perform management roles in public administration-related organizations, earned a median annual wage of $63,530 as of 2015.2 Urban and regional planners, who often have a public administration background in addition to specialized training in environmental design and social planning, earned a median annual wage of $68,220 per year during the same timeframe.3 The job outlook through 2024 for these careers is positive, with social and human services assistants and managers projected to experience above average growth at 10% to 11% respectively, while urban and regional planners have 6% projected growth through 2024.1,2,3
+The Bureau of Labor Statistics reports that social and human services assistants, who are often found working in social service organizations involved in public policy, earned a median annual salary of $33,120 per year in 2017.1 Social and community service managers, who perform management roles in public administration-related organizations, earned a median annual wage of $64,100 as of 2017.2 Urban and regional planners, who often have a public administration background in addition to specialized training in environmental design and social planning, earned a median annual wage of $71,490 per year during the same timeframe.3 The job outlook through 2026 for these careers is positive, with social and human services assistants and managers projected to experience above-average growth at 16% and 18% respectively, while urban and regional planners are expected to see 13% projected jobs growth through 2026.1,2,3

 - American Society for Public Administration: A national organization with chapters across the country that organize events and professional development opportunities.